Nashville police: School shooter planned attack for months

 The three children who were killed in the shooting were Evelyn Dieckhaus, Hallie Scruggs and William Kinney.
 The three adults were Katherine Koonce, 60, the head of the school, custodian Mike Hill, 61, and 61-year-old substitute teacher Cynthia Peak.

-Hale fired a total of 152 rounds during the attack before being killed by police.
+Hale fired 152 rounds during the attack before being killed by police.
 That included 126 rifle rounds and 26 nine-millimeter rounds, according to police.

+Outside the state Capitol on Monday, thousands rallied in a call for gun reform, many of them students from Nashville-area schools who walked out of their classes en masse.

+The crowd echoed chants such as “thoughts and prayers are not enough” and sang along to songs like “All You Need is Love” – adding to it, “and action!”
+At one point, they sat for a moment of silence, raising posters above their heads that read, “Thoughts and prayers are useless to dead children,” “Book bags not body bags,” and “2nd graders over 2nd amendment.”
+Some students wore orange shooting-target stickers on their shirts.

+“To my fellow students, we cannot let this pressure and fire escape us,” Carlson said.
+“Feel the fear as you walk into school and let it inspire you to fight for change.
+And please, if there is one thing you can do, I beg you to vote.”

+Tennessee’s Republican governor and supermajority Republican legislature have moved to loosen gun laws in recent years.
+The same day as the Covenant shooting a federal judge quietly cleared the way to drop the minimum age for Tennesseans to carry handguns publicly without a permit to 18 — just two years after a new law set the age at 21.

-Meanwhile, Tennessee Gov. Bill Lee on Monday unveiled a proposal to allocate enough funding to place a school resource officer in every public school, as well as increase school building security and boost mental health resources.
-The announcement marks the first public address the Republican governor has made since last week’s shooting in Nashville.
+Gov. Bill Lee on Monday unveiled a proposal to allocate enough funding to place a school resource officer in every public school, increase school building security and boost mental health resources.
+The announcement marks the first public address the governor has made since last week’s shooting.

+Lee’s proposal did not include any gun control measures, but noted that “there is much to do even after today.”

 Police have said Hale was under a doctor’s care for an undisclosed “emotional disorder.”
 However, authorities haven’t disclosed a link between that care and the shooting.
 Police also said Hale was not on their radar before the attack.